Internet Resources

 A society that increasingly believes in individualism, in self reliance and in less government indeed has no other option then to think about disability in a negative way.

-Presents data and other information to inform decisions related to the provision of programs and to serve as a reference for public and community-based organizations.
+inform decisions related to the provision of programs and to serve as a reference for public and community-based organizations.

 The dialogue about quality of life � the objective and subjective views cannot be answered quickly.
 A review, however, is essential to understanding the complexity and the richness of those lives, those which are disabled.
 We must do this because we are all..."worth" it.